fieldtrip/website/tutorial/automatic_artifact_rejection.md

 Filter and trial padding are often used together.
 Trialpadding is first added to the trial, after which filterpadding is added (and removed again after filtering has been applied).

 {% include image src="/assets/img/tutorial/automatic_artifact_rejection/figure10.png" %}

 _Figure: Filter and trial padding_

 ### Negative trialpadding

 Negative trialpadding is an option included in automatic artifact rejection because a couple of people have requested its implementation.
 It's a bit of a strange one and should only be applied when more appropriate steps are unavailable.
 This could be the case when trials have, in previous processing steps, been defined larger than necessary for artifact detection, e.g., when one has already included something similar as trial- and filter padding.
 Filter artifacts might then still be a problem without the possiblity of padding the data (since it is already in memory).
 Therefore you might want to constrain the artifact detection to a limited part of the trial, i.e. without the edges.
-You could then apply _negative_ trialpadding (using a negative value for ''cfg.artfctdef.xxx.trlpadding'').
+You could then apply _negative_ trialpadding (using a negative value for `cfg.artfctdef.xxx.trlpadding`).

 {% include image src="/assets/img/tutorial/automatic_artifact_rejection/figure11.png" %}